ojilles/jilles.net/_posts/2015-02-27-bryan-cantrill-joyent-smartos.md

 from Joyent.
 Whereas technologies such as Hadoop are very large and complicated *frameworks*, Manta adheres to the Unix philosophy (small programs that do one thing well, then compose them together to solve the problem at hand).
-Manta allows you to use the Unix/Linux toolset you know already.
+Manta allows you to use the Unix/Linux tool set you know already.
 Thanks to SmartOS Zones, your scripts will run on the hardware where the data is located (bringing compute to your Big Data is much easier than vice versa).
-Thanks to ZFS you can get exactly the dat you need, and once you are done it will be restored to the point before you started.
+Thanks to ZFS you can get exactly the data you need, and once you are done it will be restored to the point before you started.
 Very impressive.

 {% youtube 79fvDDPaIoY %}